vineetkumar2244/food-donation-project/README.md

 * Donors can log in to add or manage listings.
 * NGOs can log in to view and claim listings.
 * Reports can be downloaded from the dashboard with one click.
-* AI scripts are automatically triggered when listings are added or claimed.
+* AI scripts are automatically triggered when listings are claimed.